TOTING AROUND TOWN

 Two things I bring on every adventure: personal style and my Biddle bag from Treason Toting Co.
-I spend a lot of time adventuring through Baltimore and beyond; yet, as much as I harp on shopping local, I also recognize that’s not always possible or practical.
-I enjoy spending my free time wandering through the boutiques of Fells’ Point and vintage shops of Mt Vernon but both of those luxuries are contingent on me having free time.
-It’s a hot commodity these days, right?
+I spend a lot of time adventuring through Baltimore; yet, as much as I harp on shopping local, I also recognize that's not always possible or practical.
+I enjoy spending my free time wandering through the boutiques of Fells' Point and vintage shops of Mt Vernon but both of those luxuries are contingent on me having free time.
+It's a hot commodity these days, right?

 Recently, I partnered with Le Tote to showcase how their services cater to those of us who can't always carve out time to go shopping or those of you who dislike the process of shopping, trying on clothes, etc.